hybridgroup/cylon-intel-iot/README.markdown

 For Windows hosts you can follow the instruction for flashing your sd card image [here](https://software.intel.com/en-us/node/530353).

+For Mac or Linux hosts, it's as easy as extracting the image from the downloaded archive and executing the command

+    $ sudo dd if=/path/to/iot-devkit-latest-mmcblkp0.direct of=/dev/sdX bs=1M && sudo sync

+where `/dev/sdX` is the location of your sd card.
+For help determing the location of your sd card, consult the appropriate guide for your OS below.

 ###### OS X Users

 To prepare your SD card for flashing on OS X, you need to find out it's drive name and eject the volume.